 This is a very delicate blend which means it will not hold up to a long or high heat cooking process as that would essentially cook off all of the great subtleties.
 For those processes, try adding it toward the end of the cooking time so the flavor will shine.

-Onion, salt, shallots, cumin, turmeric, garlic, black mustards, cardamom, black pepper, fenugreek, sugar, hickory smoke flavoring and curry leaves
+Onion, salt, shallots, cumin, turmeric, garlic, brown mustard, cardamom, black pepper, fenugreek, sugar, hickory smoke flavoring and curry leaves

 Flavor of Vadouvan